 Section 4: Editorial Grade

 The numbered score on each card review is an editorially-chosen grade, on a scale from 0 to 100.
-The number is assigned at the discretion of the reviewers, and is an evaluation of the card's features.
-Generally, a score between 90 and 100 means the card is one of the best on our site.
+The number is assigned at the discretion of the reviewers, and is an evaluation of the product's features.
+Generally, a score between 90 and 100 means the product is one of the best on our site.
 A score of 80 to 89 corresponds to “good.”
 A score of 70 to 79 is “average.”
 Between 50 to 69 is “poor.”
 Generally, no scores are given a mark lower than 50.

-The cards are scored based the following:
+The credit cards are scored based the following:

 Rewards card: The reviewers take into account the card's net rewards rate and rewards value, across several different spending profiles.
 Points are taken off for characteristics such as difficulty of reward redemption or high annual fees.
 Additional features (or lack thereof) impact the score as well.
 This includes foreign transaction fees, baggage waivers or flexibility of rewards programs.